Skip to content

 How do I become a Bookmark volunteer?

-• You will also need the details of two references.
-Check who we can accept as a reference.
+• The details of two referees – Further guidance on who we can accept as a referee can be found here.

-Step 5: Ready to volunteer: Simply login to the Volunteer Hub to see participating schools.
-Our partner schools will publish available dates and times, and you can choose a reading programme that fits with your schedule.
+Step 6: Ready to volunteer: Once all of the above steps have been completed, we’ll send you an email confirming that you are a fully-fledged volunteer.
+At that point, you will be able to log into our Volunteer Hub here to view our available reading programmes.
+Our partner schools publish available dates and times, and you can choose a reading programme that fits with your schedule.

 Discover more about becoming a Bookmark volunteer